bessinnica/Loc-markdig-azuredocs-test/articles/storage/blobs/storage-quickstart-blobs-java.md

 Blob storage supports block blobs, append blobs, and page blobs.
 Block blobs are the most commonly used, and that's what is used in this quickstart.

 To upload a file to a blob, get a reference to the blob in the target container.
-Once you have the blob reference, you can upload data to it by using [Cloud​Block​Blob.​Upload​](https://docs.microsoft.com/java/api/com.microsoft.azure.storage.blob._cloud_block_blob.upload#com_microsoft_azure_storage_blob__cloud_block_blob_upload_final_InputStream_final_long).
+Once you have the blob reference, you can upload data to it by using [Cloud Block Blob.
+Upload ](https://docs.microsoft.com/java/api/com.microsoft.azure.storage.blob._cloud_block_blob.upload#com_microsoft_azure_storage_blob__cloud_block_blob_upload_final_InputStream_final_long).
 This operation creates the blob if it doesn't already exist, or overwrites it if it does already exist.

 The sample code creates a local file to be used for the upload and download. storing the file to be uploaded as **source** and the name of the blob in **blob**.
 The following example uploads the file to your container called **quickstartblobs**.